Every company on the journey of bringing an IoT connected product to market always has to ask:

 Rather than focusing on getting this data to the cloud, you want to spend most of your time building the branded user interface and analytics part of your product, where your customers will get the most value.
 An IoT platform should simplify bringing data in securely by having authentication methods already built-in.
 This allows for less of a need for SDKs or lower-level code to get the data out of the device to the cloud and provides an easy way to update the sensor or device on the fly as needed.

-Easily connecting different data sources to the cloud with means that you know your data and your customer’s data are protected.
+Easily connecting different data sources to the cloud with security standards means that you know your data and your customer’s data are protected.
 In addition, when updates are required for new features or bug fixes, an IoT platform allows you to do these quickly instead of losing valuable time updating each sensor or device and locally flashing that new code to those already in use.

 An important part of any IoT product is the ability to view and interact with your data for insights.
 The IoT platform you choose should allow you to quickly build an insightful dashboard that shows your data and commands your devices within minutes instead of days or weeks.
 The visualizations should include a way to easily aggregate data from one device or across many like-devices in real-time or historically.